Blair County, Pennsylvania: Law and government

 Blair County has been a Republican Party stronghold since the party was founded.
 Franklin D. Roosevelt in 1936 and Lyndon B. Johnson in 1964 are the only Democratic presidential candidates to date to win the county (with neither taking more than 52% of the county's vote), although Theodore Roosevelt won it as the candidate of the Progressive Party in 1912.
+In 2016 and 2024, it played a crucial role in helping Donald Trump carry Pennsylvania.